WikiaTeamProject/ExtractionFromWikia/README.md

 ## Setup the Project
-This project is set-up as a maven project.
-After cloning the project into your local workspace, you have to execute in the top-level project folder:
+This project is set-up as a Maven project.
+After cloning the project into your local workspace, execute the following command in the top-level project folder to install all dependencies:
 ```
 mvn clean install
 ```
-You have to run the same command in `/lib/dbpedia-extraction-framework`.
+You have to run the same command in the `/lib/dbpedia-extraction-framework` directory.

 ## How to execute the Program?